 Publicly listed stock corporations are required to prepare and publish an annual statement on corporate governance, with the parent companies having to do so on behalf of their group companies.
-This statement combines the corporate governance statement of Siemens Healthineers AG in accordance with Section 289f of the German Commercial Code (Handelsgesetzbuch, HGB) and the Group corporate governance statement in accordance with Section 315d of the German Commercial Code.
-The Corporate Governance statement is an integral part of the combined management report.
-Pursuant to Section 317 (2) sentence 6 of the German Commercial Code, the independent auditors' review of the disclosures made within the scope of Sections 289f and 315d of the German Commercial Code is to be limited to ascertaining whether the disclosures were made.
+This statement combines the corporate governance statement of Siemens Healthineers AG in accordance with Section 289f German Commercial Code ("Handelsgesetzbuch") and the Group corporate governance statement in accordance with Section 315d German Commercial Code.
+The corporate governance statement is an integral part of the combined management report.
+Pursuant to Section 317 para.
+2 sentence 6 German Commercial Code, the independent auditors' review of the disclosures made within the scope of Sections 289f and 315d German Commercial Code is limited to ascertaining whether the disclosures were made.

-According to Principle 22 of the German Corporate Governance Code (Deutscher Corporate Governance Kodex, hereinafter "GCGC"), this combined corporate governance statement for Siemens Healthineers AG and the Group is a key instrument of corporate governance reporting.
+According to Principle 23 German Corporate Governance Code ("Deutscher Corporate Governance Kodex," hereinafter "GCGC"), this combined corporate governance statement for Siemens Healthineers AG and the Group is a key instrument of corporate governance reporting.